 Project settings apply to the current project only.
-They are stored together with other project files in the .idea directory in the .xml format.
-For example, projects keep VCS settings, code style spellchecker settings, the list of language injections, and so on.
-These settings are placed under version control automatically together with your application code when you send it to your VCS.
+They are stored together with other project files in the .idea directory in XML format.

 If you want to share project settings between already existing projects, you can use the Settings Repository or the Settings Sync plugin.
 You can also export the settings to a ZIP archive and import it later to other IDE instances.

 You can configure project settings not only for the current project, but for all projects that you will create later.
 This means that you can set the new default settings for your projects.

 Project settings are stored in the project directory as a set of XML files under the .idea folder.
 This folder contains both user-specific settings that shouldn't be placed under version control and project settings that are normally shared among developers working in a team, for example, the code style configuration.

 When you place a project under version control, your personal settings are automatically ignored.
 RubyMine moves workspace.xml — the file with your personal settings — to the list of ignored files to avoid conflicts with other developers' settings.